ehloonion/onionmx/open-relay.md

 *Do not* just copy and paste the above, you should carefully review your restrictions to make sure they are right for you.

+### Option 2: Use a secondary postfix transport with a different set of restrictions

 Another way is to send all mail through a secondary transport that has a different set of restrictions:

 ~~~